 18 Tips for Surviving a Day at Universal Studios Orlando

-A trip to Orlando would not be complete without planning at least a day or 2 at Universal Studios & Islands of Adventure, 2 of the world’s best theme parks.
-I would even say that Universal is just as fun as Disney.
+A trip to Orlando would not be complete without planning at least a day or 2 at Universal Studios, one of the world’s best theme parks.
+Today, with 2 jam packed parks, Universal is just as spectacular as Disney.
+Unfortunately, with so much to see and do, it’s hard not to feel overwhelmed.
 Being well prepared can make all the difference between a great vs. miserable park experience.
 Visiting during the summer months requires even more pre-trip planning & organization due to the intense crowds and hot, humid conditions.

 Every new visit to Universal brings forth new ideas on how to make the next visit a smoother, less stressful experience.
-I have come up with a list of 18 helpful tips to make your day at Universal more enjoyable.
-Hopefully, following the advice posted below will make you more comfortable, save you some time & money, and allow you to focus all your energy on rides and entertainment!
+After visiting the park on countless occasions, I have come up with a list of 18 helpful tips to make your day at Universal more enjoyable.
+Hopefully, following the tips posted below will make you more comfortable, save you some time & money, and allow you to focus all your energy on rides and entertainment!

-After all, you are spending a lot of money to visit the park.
-You are going to want to devote all your attention towards enjoying as many rides and seeing as many attractions as possible.
-Enjoy the list and feel free to add some suggestions of your own!
+After all, a trip to Universal is not cheap.
+You are going to want to devote all your attention towards enjoying as many rides and seeing as many shows as possible.

 1. Wear a water hydration backpack